Document revision history

 B.2.1.
 Updating out-of-tree modules

-When a ABI update is installed, it will be necessary to update any, so-called, out-of-tree modules that use the kernel ABI.
+When an ABI update is installed, it will be necessary to update any, so-called, out-of-tree modules that use the kernel ABI.
 This must be done after rebooting with the new kernel installed.

 If you have installed other out-of-tree modules (e.g., you use a special driver for some of your NICs), you will need to update them appropriately after the initial reboot and then (to keep these instructions simple) reboot again.